From the archive (8 images)

 Spirits merchant, Damascus, 1960.
 (Photo: private) -

-Syrians pose with French soldiers in front of the Hotel d'Orient in Damascus, a meeting place for politicians, officers and colonial officials, in 1938.
+Syrians pose with French soldiers in front of the Hotel d'Orient in Damascus, a meeting place for politicians, officers and colonial officials, 1938.
 (Photo: private) -

-A man from Aleppo in 1939 who worked as a monkey trainer or street performer with trained monkeys,. a profession commonly known as "Qaradeh".
+A man from Aleppo in 1939 who worked as a monkey trainer or street performer with trained monkeys, a profession commonly known as "Qaradeh".
 (Photo: private) -

-The banks of the Euphrates around 1960.
+The banks of the Euphrates, ca. 1960.
 (Photo: private) -

 https://qantara.de/en/node/44548